 top of page

-ANSWER: They don’t.
+It's a trick question!
 Magicians should never approach anyone at a restaurant to perform magic while they are eating.
-Food is the highest priority.
-It’s important to work along with the servers and staff to provide an incredible experience.

-Recently on the podcast, Graeme and I were discussing restaurant magic, strolling magic and table-side magic.
 We were specifically talking about a question that we found on Reddit about how magicians should approach people while they are eating.

 Bottom line: magicians shouldn’t perform during dinner service.